root cause rescue remedy

 When you feed the good bacteria in your gut the food they need, they produce by-products called short-chain fatty acids (SCFAs).

 Research shows that increased SCFA’s help reduce the risk of colon cancer and may help manage the symptoms of IBD and IBS.
-(Take note, when we run stool assessments for clients, a common occurrence is low SCFAs and most of us likely need more!).
+(Take note, when we run stool assessments for clients working with us in Counseling Services, a common occurrence is low SCFAs and most of us likely need more!).

 Inulin is also liver loving in that it increases the flow of bile which helps break down fats more quickly and efficiently.
 As with our other soluble fiber favorites, it helps bulk stool and relieves constipation.
 (Sigh of gratitude.)